DawidJanocha/book-rental-app/README.md

 ## 🔄 Order Flow

 1. Customer adds books to cart and completes order
-2. Partner receives email with order details
+2. Seller/'s receives email with order details
-3. Partner accepts the order and sets delivery estimate (15m–1h)
+3. Seller/'s accepts the order and sets estimated time of  collection (15m–3h)
 4. Customer receives confirmation email with order summary and estimated time

 ---